This post may contain affiliate links or sponsored content. Please see disclosure policy.

 But he wanted to attack.

-They are free ranged.
+They are pasture raised.
 But they can’t rule our yard.

 Then my husband went out as he was at the top of the hill outside of the barn.
 He challenged him.
 Then when my husband turned his back he went to attack.